jasa-acs/repro-guide/pages/index-update.md

 ## Guidance for reviewers

 An Associate Editor (AE) will assign each revised manuscript sent out to review, at least one "Reproducibility Reviewer" (RR).
-In many cases, the AE may simply request that one of the Associate Editors for Reproducibility serve as the Reproducibility Reviewer, by assigning the "generic" Reproducibility Reviewer.
+In most cases, the Reproducibility Reviewer will be one of the Associate Editors for Reproducibility (who the AE may request simply by assigning the "generic" Reproducibility Reviewer.

 1. Please see our [guidelines for reviewers](pages/reviewer-guidelines) when reviewing a manuscript for reproducibility.
 2. We ask that reproducibility reviewers consider [these review criteria](pages/review-form) and ideally explicitly fill out a review form (simply create a document with the headers as given in that link) and include the completed form as an attachment with your review.